uncenter/gh-stats/README.md

 1. Click this link: [generate a new "classic" token](https://github.com/settings/tokens/new) (if you are not logged in, follow these [instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)).
 2. Ensure you select "classic" token type.
 3. Name the token.
-4. Set your preferred 'Expiration' date (no expiration if you want to just "set and forget").
+4. STo use these options, add a new secret with the specified name and value to your repository's secrets, similar to how you added the access token secret.
+If you prefer not to use secrets, you can directly set the values in the workflow file by replacing VARIABLE_NAME: ${{ secrets.VARIABLE_NAME }} with the desired value (e.g., VARIABLE_NAME: true).
+For options that accept lists of values, ensure you provide the values as comma-separated strings within a single string.et your preferred 'Expiration' date (no expiration if you want to just "set and forget").
 5. Select `repo` for full control of private repositories.
 6. Select `read:user` for read-only access to all user profile data.
 7. Click the 'Generate token' button.